LESSON No. 3

 There are primary and secondary morphological elements.

-Primary- these are skin changes that are a direct, first consequence of exposure to a pathogenic agent.
+Primary- these are skin changes that are the immediate, first consequence of exposure to a pathogenic agent.

-Secondary- appear after the primary due to their further development.
+Secondary– appear after the primary ones due to their further development.

 The primary morphological elements include: spot, blister, vesicle, bladder, abscess, nodule, node, tubercle (8 elements).

-1) Spot (macnea) - organic, located at the level of the skin, of various shapes with changes in the color of the skin or mucosa.
-The spots are divided into:
+1) Spot (macnea) – organic, located at the skin level, of various shapes with changes in the color of the skin or mucous membrane.
+Spots are divided into:

-a) vascular - found in syphilis, measles, typhoid, liver diseases, vasculitis.
+a) vascular – found in syphilis, measles, typhus, liver diseases, vasculitis.

-b) hemorrhagic spots are formed due to the release of blood into the tissues.
+b) hemorrhagic spots are formed due to the release of blood into the tissue.

-c) age spots occur due to an increase or decrease in the content of melanin (leukoderma).
+c) pigment spots occur due to an increase or decrease in the content of melanin (leucoderma).

-2) Blister (irtica) - is a cavityless formation that rises above the surface of the skin, resulting from a limited acute inflammatory edema of the papillary dermis.
+2) Blister (irtica) - is a cavity-free formation that rises above the surface of the skin, resulting from limited acute inflammatory edema of the papillary dermis.
 This is an element of urticaria.

-3) bubble (vesicle) - a cavity formation, slightly elevated above the level of the skin, filled with transparent serous, less often bloody contents.
+3) Bubble (vesicle) - a cavity formation, slightly elevated above the skin level, filled with transparent serous, less often bloody, contents.
 Occurs as a result of inflammation of the epidermis.

-4) Bubble (bulla) is a cavity formation above the level of the skin, ranging in size from a pea to a palm, filled with cloudy serous or hemorrhagic contents, where it microscopically finds epithelial cells, ₤ are a manifestation of pemphigus, Dnoring dermatitis.
+4) Bubble (bulla) is a cavity formation that appears above the skin level, the size of a pea to the palm, filled with turbid serous or hemorrhagic contents, where epithelial cells are microscopically found, ₤ are a manifestation of pemphigus, Dnoring's dermatitis.

-5) abscess (pustula) - a cavity formation filled with purulent contents, in which a lot of ₤, albumins, globulins are found.
-An abscess located around the hair follicle is called folliculitis . located around sebaceous glands ulcers are called blackheads with pyoderma.
+5) Pustule (pustula) - a cavity formation filled with purulent contents, in which many ₤, albumins, and globulins are found.
+An abscess located around the hair follicle is called folliculitis .
+Located around sebaceous glands ulcers are called acne with pyodermatitis.

-6) knot (papula) - a cavityless formation that rises above the surface of the skin.
+6) Nodule (papula) - a cavity-free formation that rises above the surface of the skin.
 This is a manifestation of many skin and veins. diseases.

-7) Knot (nodus) - a cavityless infiltrated formation, located deep in the dermis or in the subcutaneous fatty tissue and is determined by palpation.
+7) Knot (nodus) is a cavityless infiltrated formation, located deep in the dermis or subcutaneous fatty tissue and is determined by palpation.
 An example is morplit. gumma.

-8) tubercle (tuberculum) - is a cavityless formation that rises above the level of healthy skin or is at its level and is sharply delimited.
+8) Tubercle (tuberculum) - is a cavityless formation that rises above the level of healthy skin or is located at its level and is sharply demarcated.
 The tubercle heals with a scar.
-Tubercles are typical for leprosy, leishmaniasis, tuberculosis, tertiary syphilis.
+The tubercles are typical for leprosy, leishmaniasis, tuberculosis, and tertiary syphilis.

 Secondary morphological elements: pigmentation and depigmentation, scale, crust, erosion, crack, abrasion, ulcer, cicatricial atrophy, vegetation.

 1) Pigmentation and depigmentation .
-Hyperpigmented spots occur in places of the greatest deposition of melanin and imosiderin, occur in places of primary or secondary elements.
-Hypopigmentary spots are located in the places of resolution of spotty-scaly elements and papules.
+Hyperpigmented spots appear in places of the greatest deposition of melanin and imosiderin, appear in places of primary or secondary elements.
+Hypopigment spots are located in areas of resolution of macular-flaky elements and papules.

-2) Flake (squama) are loosened horny plates that have lost contact with each other, ready to be torn off or already torn off from the surface of the skin.
-The division of scales is called peeling .
+2) Flake (squama) are loosened horny plates that have lost their connection with each other, ready to be torn off or already torn away from the surface of the skin.
+The separation of scales is called peeling .

-3) Crust (crusta) - occurs due to the drying of the contents of the vesicles, blisters, abscesses and detachable erosions and ulcers.
+3) Crust (crusta) - occurs due to the drying out of the contents of vesicles, blisters, ulcers and discharge from erosions and ulcers.

-4) Erosion (erosion) - a superficial skin defect that occurs most often at the site of a rupture: covering the primary cavity morphological element, repeating its shape and size.
-After healing of erosion, the scar does not remain.
+4) Erosion (erosion) is a superficial skin defect that most often occurs at the site of a rupture: the covering of the primary cavity morphological element, repeating its shape and size.
+After the erosion heals, there is no scar left.

-5) cracks (rhagudes) - are linear damage to the skin in the form of a rupture resulting from a loss of skin elasticity during an inflammatory process or when it is overstretched.
-Cracks usually appear where the skin is bent.
-Cracks are located within the epidermis and dermis.
+5) Cracks (rhagudes) - are linear damage to the skin in the form of a rupture that occurs due to loss of elasticity of the skin during the inflammatory process or when it is overstretched.
+Cracks usually appear where the skin bends.
+The cracks are located within the epidermis and dermis.
 There are superficial and deep.

-6) Abrasion (excoriation) - violation of the integrity of the skin due to scratching, scratching.
-Abrasions are superficial and deep. prone to infection.
+6) Abrasion (excoriation) – violation of the integrity of the skin due to scratching or scratching.
+The abrasions are superficial and deep.
+Prone to infection.

-7) Ulcer (ulous) is a deep defect in the skin, subcutaneous tissue, muscles, fascia of bones.
+7) Ulcer (ulous) is a deep defect of the skin, subcutaneous tissue, muscles, and bone fascia.
 Occurs as a result of the breakdown of tissue of nerve elements.
-Heal by scar formation.
+They heal by forming a scar.

 8) Scar (cicatrix) - is a newly formed fibrous connective tissue that replaces the lost property of the skin.

-9) cicatricial atrophy - a regressive process resulting from the depletion of all layers of the skin.
-It develops without prior ulceration by converting the infiltrate into connective tissue.
+9) Scar atrophy – a regressive process that occurs as a result of the depletion of all layers of the skin.
+It develops without previous ulceration by converting the infiltrate into connective tissue.

-10) Lichenification - a focus of enhanced skin pattern, accompanied by its thickening and compaction, hyperpigmentation, dryness.
+10) Lichenification - a focus of increased skin pattern, accompanied by thickening and compaction, hyperpigmentation, and dryness.

-11) vegetation - papillary thickening of the skin, resulting from the growth of the thorn-like layer of the epidermis and papillomatosis of the dermis with a long-term, inflammatory process.
-Most often formed in the area of papules and ulcers.
+11) Vegetation – papillary thickening of the skin, resulting from the proliferation of the spinous layer of the epidermis and papillomatosis of the dermis during a long-term inflammatory process.
+Most often they form in the area of papules and ulcers.

 CATEGORIES